dbalabka/php-enumeration/README.md

 // Following isn't possible in PHP 7.4 with declared properties types Action::$view = null;
 ```
+Also, see most recent [Write-Once Properties](https://wiki.php.net/rfc/write_once_properties) RFC that aimed to address this issue.

 ### Class static initialization
 This implementation relies on class static initialization which was proposed in [Static Class Constructor](https://wiki.php.net/rfc/static_class_constructor).